GearHost/Docs/docs/compromised-hacked-website.md

 #My site was compromised
----
-Are your receiving notifications that your site is being blocked because it is a phising scam or that malware was detected by your browser?
-It is likely that this is because your site was compromised.
+There can be several factors as to why your website may have been compromised.
+Here we provide the most important things you need to be aware of.

-##How was my site compromised?
+**How was my site compromised?**
-The most common causes for a site compromise is a weak password.
-This could be a  password issue with an administrative log in for your site such as in Wordpress.
-GearHost recommends the following password policies for any log in.

-- 8 characters
-- No words or combinations that are words (P@ssW0rD is still a bad password.)
-- Use characters (ie !@#$%)
-- Use numbers
-- Have upper and lowercase letters
+1. A leading cause for a compromised site is a weak admin password.
+It's the norm for hackers to brute force `admin` usernames with the most common passwords.
+We recommend changing your `admin` username to something else and ensuring that your password isn't `password`.
+We recommend using a mix of letters, numbers, symbols, and that's at least 8-12 characters long.

-Another way a site may have been compromised is through third-party content.
-Plugins, counters, and other content can have malicious content in it to hijack your site.
-Make sure to investigate each company that you download content from a reputable source.
-Also, make sure that your CMS is up to date along with any plugins.
+2. Another inconvenience can be third party content such as plugins, themes, and other cms add-ons which can lead to vulnerabilities.
+Make sure to download content from a reputable source and to always keep the software up to date!

-Lastly, an attacker may have compromised your local machine.
+3. Lastly, an attacker may have compromised your local machine.
 We recommend running a virus/malware scan on any machine you use to access your site.
+Always be cautious of opening suspicious e-mail attachments or visiting links that you're not familiar with.

-##How do I fix my site?
+**How do I fix my site?**
-It may be possible for you to go in the code of the website and clean out the malware.
-We highly recommend deleting the site and reuploading your databases and site files.

-Alternatively, there are companies that offer services for virus removal on websites.
+The best thing to do would be to consult a developer depending on which sort of application you're using.
+If it's a custom app it will likely require a code audit or re-uploading a snapshot of the files.

-##How can GearHost help?
+**How can GearHost help?**

- We do not offer any web development services at this time.
-Looking at code and cleaning your website is  beyond our scope of support.
-We may provide WordPress upgrades for a rate of $90/hr billed on 15 minute increments, and also have backups with a retention period of five days.
-Please feel free to open a ticket for any concerns.
+GearHost provides backups with a retention period of five days.
+We also have a dedicated security team who specialize in cleaning up malware or discovering WordPress vulnerabilities.
+If you're interested in any of these services please open a [support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) with us.